fann1993814/celery-flow/README.md

 # Celery-Flow Example

 - This Repo apply simple task-queue cases with [Celery](https://docs.celeryq.dev/en/stable/).
-- The Manager is a Restful API Gateway, it is implemented by [FastAPI](https://fastapi.tiangolo.com)
+- The `manager` is a Restful API Gateway, it is implemented by [FastAPI](https://fastapi.tiangolo.com)
 - The Celery Queue Backend use [Redis](https://redis.io).

 ## Install